edgelesssys/contrast/rfc/009-distributed-coordinator.md

 * `/probe/startup`: returns 200 when all ports are serving and [peer recovery](#peer-recovery) was attempted once.
 * `/probe/liveness`: returns 200 unless the Coordinator is recovered but can't read the transaction store.
-* `/probe/readiness`: returns 200 if the Coordinator has an active manifest and is not in recovery mode.
+* `/probe/readiness`: returns 200 if the Coordinator has an active manifest and isn't in recovery mode.

 Using these probes, we expose the Coordinators in different ways, depending on audience: